jptaranto/typey/README.md

 ### Margin and padding examples

-The same mixins that we have for `line-height` also exist for `margin` and `padding`, and works exactly the same way.
+The same mixins that we have for `line-height` also exist for `margin` and `padding`, and work exactly the same way.

 ```sass
 div {